-The Academy is in its seventh year of operation and continues to achieve the forecast numbers of students on roll.
-Total student numbers at the end of the year ending 31 August 2021 were 263.
+The Academy is in its eighth year of operation and continues to achieve the forecast numbers of students on roll.
+Total student numbers at the end of the year ending 31 August 2022 were 262.

-The Academy obtained permission from the Department of education (DfE) to admit 38 students each year from September 2013 and the Academy was oversubscribed for admissions into the reception class of September 2020.
+The Academy obtained permission from the Department of Education (DfE) to admit 38 students each year from September 2013 and the reception class was full in September 2021.